-STL has no leasing arrangements or material deferred tax assets.
+STL has no leasing arrangements.

 STL has no related undertakings.

 There have been no changes to approach to valuation and no significant exercise of judgement in arriving at the values shown.

 D.2 Technical provisions

 Technical provisions represent the current cost of insurance liabilities at the balance sheet date.
 They are calculated on a discounted cash flow basis and include the following high-level components to be calculated separately: